 Recommended: How Much Debt is Too Much to Buy a Home?

 Your debt-to-income ratio is your monthly debt payments divided by your monthly gross income.
 If you have $1,000 a month in debt payments and make $5,000 a month, your debt-to-income (DTI) ratio is $1,000 divided by $5,000, or 20%.

 Mortgage lenders typically like to see a DTI ratio of 36% or less.

 Lenders may assume that borrowers with a high DTI ratio will have a harder time making their mortgage payments.
 If you’re seeking preapproval for a mortgage, it may be beneficial to keep the ratio in check by avoiding large purchases.
 For example, you may want to hold off on buying a new car until you’ve been preapproved.

 Prove Consistent Income

-For some potential borrowers, such as freelancers, this may be a tricky process since you may have income from various sources.
+For some potential borrowers, such as freelancers, this may be a tricky process since they may have income from various sources.
 Keep all pay stubs, tax returns, and other proof of income and be prepared to show them to your lender.

-What Happens if You’re Rejected?
+What Happens If You’re Rejected?

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s